Let a Boy Cry: Music video

-The accompanying music video for "Let a Boy Cry" was directed by director Philippe Antonello, Luca Bigazzi and Gala.
-It was shot in Venice in San Mark's square during the Carnival.
-The video is in black-and-white.
-In a 2014 interview with DNA Magazine, Gala said about the video:

-It's also funny now when I watch my video for Let A Boy Cry.
+The music video for "Let a Boy Cry" was directed by director Philippe Antonello, Luca Bigazzi and Gala, and produced by Paolo Soravia.
+The black-and-white video was shot in Venice in San Mark's square during the Carnival.
+In a 2014 interview with DNA Magazine, Gala said about the video, "It's also funny now when I watch my video for 'Let a Boy Cry'.
 At the time it was a real problem with Vatican City in Italy because there were two boys kissing in it in a really sweet way.
 They were actually brothers, the two guys, and I asked them to kiss each other, as I was also co-director.
 They look like a couple, which was my intention, and people were bothered by it.
 Now it's the Same Love era and no one would blink!
 Yes, but there are still many things to change.
-For me they are not gay or lesbian issues but human rights issues.
+For me they are not gay or lesbian issues but human rights issues."